seon9cho/ActiveListener/README.md

 #### Intent Classification

-The Taskmaster 2 dataset is hand annotated such that each utterance is labeled with 90 possible annotations.
+The Taskmaster-2 dataset is hand annotated such that each utterance is labeled with 90 possible annotations.
 We call these annotations intents.
 So the input to the intent classification model is a sentence and a binary vector of length 90.
 The dataset is split into two sets: training (80\%) and validation (20\%).
 The cross entropy loss is used during training time but F1 scores, precision, and recall are used to assess the performance for the validation datasets as this is multi-class classification problem.

 <table align="center">
   <tbody>